Diagnostics, troubleshooting & reasoning | Bayesian networks

 We may want to model the costs associated with various tests directly in our Bayesian network and even help make decisions.

-We can do this with Decision Graphs.
 Decision graphs extend Bayesian networks with the concept of utilities and decisions.
 Utilities can be thought of as negative costs, or the usefulness of doing something.
 In diagnostics, utilities can be used to represent tests.
 If a test costs money, then the utility of a test is negative.
-For example, the utility of carrying out a specific blood test might be -$100.
+For example, the utility of carrying out a specific blood test might be -100 USD.

 Decisions can be added to the Bayesian network to help the operator (or another computer) decide the best course of action, given the current evidence and costs involved.